mmnowak/zesthouse/README.md

 <img src="docs/gifs/facilities.gif">
 </details>

-13. As the site owner, I want to allow customers to contact the ZestHouse with their questions or feedback.
+13. As the site owner, I want to allow customers to contact ZestHouse with their questions or feedback.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |:-----------:|:----------:|:-------------------:|:-----------------:|